 Clip-on earrings are frequently used as backings for shoe clips, as they have smooth surfaces and tend to not mark the surface of the shoe.
 Depending on the style of finding, designers can add beads, Swarovski beads and fancy stones, faceted gems, cabochons and other flat-backed components.
 Design elements can be strung, sewn or glued into place.

-Liven up your shoes, Burberry style!
-The British fashion house's Summer 2012 sandals include multiple swags of colorful, lightweight wood beads.
-Use jumprings and lobster claw clasps on each end to create removable lengths that can be mixed and matched to suit a changing wardrobe, worn as bracelets or linked together into a finished necklace.
+Liven up your shoes with the inclusion of multiple swags of colorful, lightweight wood beads.
+Use jump rings and lobster claw clasps on each end to create removable lengths that can be mixed and matched to suit a changing wardrobe, worn as bracelets or linked together into a finished necklace.

-You can make your own versions using painted wood, shell, lightweight acrylic and polyclay beads for casual looks.
+You can make your own versions using painted wood, shell, lightweight acrylic and polymer clay beads for casual looks.
 Allow your customers to easily upgrade their footwear for more formal gatherings by offering decorative swags using smooth gemstone, glass and metal beads.

 Opt for sturdy clasps such as the lobster claw.
-Bright colors and finishes help draw the eye downward and show off the shoe clip, boot bracelet or bead swag.
+Bright colors and finishes help draw the eye downward and show off the shoe clip or bead swag.

 Most beads and components will work for shoe clips, if they will not damage the shoe or any hosiery which might be worn.
 Choose the proper adhesives for materials you will be gluing, keeping in mind that footwear accessories can require added durability and flexibility.